AmyChen-Qingxin/homework-2/README.md

 12. The number of errors Barry Bonds had in 2000.
 13. The average salary of all stars in 2000.
 14. The average salary of non-all stars in 2000.

+# Step 7 - Timing Plots [20 points]

+Read about timeit function call at https://docs.python.org/2/library/timeit.html

+Write a function that run all your queries 10 times and produces a box plot per query.
+Read about https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html

+Also look at the weather box plot example in traffic example notebook in this repository

+# Step 8 - Bonus [25 points]

+check if you can modify your query functions and show that you can improve the time of execution by using the plots from step 7 and comparing different versions of the functions for step 6.
+It is required that all different versions of query functions return the correct answer.
+Note that you already know the correct answer from previous assignment.